Search the Knowledge Base

 NC | PUL+ |

-4.2 Motor Driver to E5X Controller – Common Anode Method
+4.2 Motor Driver to E5X Controller – Common Cathode Method

 E5X MCS Output | Motor Driver | Description |